 However, the true sight-word method was generally discredited in Europe by the 1970's.
 Change was brought about by such things as those reported in a 1950 Enfance article.
 In France, 2% of dyslexic children were discovered in schools that used the phonics approach, but 20% of dyslexic children were discovered in schools that used the global [whole word] approach.

-This article, available online from Don Potter's Education Page, also explains how teaching methods can cause dyslexia: Can Dyslexia Be Artifically Induced in School?
+This article, available online from Don Potter's Education Page, also explains how teaching methods can cause dyslexia symptoms: Can Dyslexia Be Artifically Induced in School?
 A later article about Edward Miller's findings explains how for many students, dyslexia can actually worsen over the years due to repeated exposure to sight words.

 Dr. Hilde L. Mosse explains how whole word teaching can mimic several different organic reading disorders: